Unboxed-Software/solana-course/content/vrf.md

 address = "CyZuD7RPDcrqCGbNvLCyqk6Py9cEZTKmNKujfPi3ynDd"
 ```

 Then we are going to create a new test file called `vrf-test.ts`.
-Paste the following:
+Then we are going to copy and paste the code below.
+It copies over the last two tests from the oracle lesson, adds some imports and a new function `delay`.

 ```tsx
 import * as anchor from "@coral-xyz/anchor";